kartamyshev/blog/posts/article-1.md

 date:   "2024-07-22 13:12:09"
 ---

 [Tailwind CSS](https://tailwindcss.com) is an amazing set of tools, including autocompletion, built-in wide used classnames and mixins etc, developed by talented people.
 This comes, however, with a great cost.
-It adds another layer of complexity on the top of frontend development process which is already quite complex.
+It adds another layer of complexity on the top of frontend development process which is already overly complicated.

 Let's take a look at **Advantages**:
-- Faster, comparing to maintaining native CSS, development.
+- Faster development (after certain time).
 - No need to switch between layout and style files.
 - No (or almost no) cascades.
 - Developing design systems is a breath of fresh air.
-- No need to create omnipresent classes and mixins (same for every project).
+- No need to create omnipresent classes and mixins, same for every project.
 Good bye `sass`, `less` and alike.
 - Amazing error handling and autocompletion.
-- Unified developer-designer communication, everyone talks the same language (let's be honest, designers mostly don't know css which is fine)
+- Unified developer-designer communication, everyone talks the same language.

 Context switching is hard.
-Having css in the same place as html is good.
-No context switching.
+Having css in the same place as html is good in this regard.
 We don't have to search for global css rules/mixins/rules all over the place.
 [Config file](https://tailwindcss.com/docs/configuration) is the only entrypoint.
 Often used styles are grouped and named clearly with meaningful defaults.
 There's not much to add to the strengths as they are pretty obvious and non negotiable.

 Let's list **weaknesses** which are:

 - Many CSS classes written in one line, each responsible for one or more property, can grow uncontrollably.